-Actor’s Guild: Members will have the opportunity to compose, rehearse, perform and possibly publish original theatrical pieces, including musical and classical theatre.
-The guild will work in conjunction with the Shakespeare Troupe and Thespian Honor Society.
+Actor’s Guild: Members compose, rehearse, perform and possibly publish original theatrical pieces, including musical and classical theatre.
+The guild works in conjunction with the Shakespeare Troupe and Thespian Honor Society.

 Costume and Make-Up Crew: Students assist with the drama department productions in the wardrobe and make-up areas.

 Creative Writing – The Emerald Literary Magazine: Students and faculty write poems and stories and design artwork which is published in the yearly edition of The Emerald Literary Magazine.

 Dance Team: Students learn ballet, tap, jazz, hip hop and other forms of modern dance, and design routines that they perform at games, pep rallies, and other school functions.
 Membership by selection.

 Ethics Bowl: Students debate various ethics-related topics and compete in the Philadelphia Area High School Ethics Bowl.
 Successful teams can advance to the national championship held in the spring.

 Field Band: The field band performs at school football games and pep rallies.
 Open membership but instrumental music experience needed.